manav1411/media_server/README.md

 live demo: [home.manavdodia.com](https://home.manavdodia.com).
 Please contact me on [Linkedin](https://www.linkedin.com/in/manav-dodia/) if you would like access for a demo.

-## Overview
-SimplyServed is a self-hosted, privacy-focused media streaming platform built entirely from scratch (Unlike off-the-shelf platforms like Plex or Jellyfin) using Flask, NGINX, Jackett, and Cloudflare Access.
-It enables multiple authorized users to remotely search, request, and stream movies seamlessly—with automatic torrent downloading, metadata fetching, subtitle support, and personalised playback progress tracking.
-This project particularly demonstrates expertise in software architecture, backend engineering, networking, API ingegration, security engineering, and end-to-end software design.\
-SimplyServed developed my hands-on experience across the full stack and infrastructure when implementing:
-- Designing and securing a multi-user streaming service
-- Integrating APIs for torrents (Jackett), metadata (TMDb), and subtitles (OpenSubtitles)
-- Automating torrent downloads and managing media files and subtitles
-- Real-time download and playback progress synchronization
-- Optimizing media streaming with HTTP byte-range support via NGINX
-- Implementing OAuth-based authentication with Cloudflare Access
-- Deploying and managing systemd services on a Linux home server
-- Building a responsive frontend with custom video controls

 ## Desktop Demo

 https://github.com/user-attachments/assets/300dace1-8348-46d3-9c9b-a4cc17651930